Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 1. In the **Attach Empty Disk** page, set the **Size** to _50_ GB and create the Disk.

-1. Wait until the process to attach the disk finishes.
+1. Wait until the attach disk process finishes.
 Repeat the steps 8 to 10 to create a second disk.

-1. You will see three disks for the VM: one for the **OS** and other two for **Data** and **Logs**.
+1. You will see three disks for the Virtual Machine: one for the **OS** and other two for **Data** and **Logs**.

-	> **Note:** It might take a few minutes until the data disks appear in the VM's dashboard within the Azure Portal.
+	> **Note:** It might take a few minutes until the data disks appear in the VM's dashboard within the Windows Azure Portal.

 <a name="Ex1Task2"></a>
 #### Task 2 - Configuring SQL Server 2012 Instance ####